Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-A narcissist will resort to all type of manipulations to keep you hooked on to the cycle of abuse.
-Narcissists are extremely scared of abandonment and choses to discard only when they have another potential victim ready to serve them.
+A narcissist will resort to all types of manipulations to keep you hooked on to the cycle of abuse.
+Narcissists are extremely scared of abandonment and choose to discard only when they have another potential victim ready to serve them.

-A physical injury to the body heals after are a certain period of time, but psychological wounds caused the prolonged cycles of abuse takes years to heal.
-Many people end up in severe depression and require extensive counselling; therapy; and other healing practices to come out of it.
+A physical injury to the body heals after are a certain period of time, but psychological wounds caused by the prolonged cycles of abuse take years to heal.
+Many people end up in severe depression and require extensive counseling; therapy; and other healing practices to come out of it.

 But the narcissists simply don’t care.
 They never even cared in the first place.
 All that love bombing you experienced in the early phases of your relationship was just a hook to bait you in.
 It was a carefully calculated move to entice you into the relationship for their own agenda of inflicting pain on you.
 They were fully aware of what they were doing.